Supporting Patients and Their Families Through End of Life and Bereavement

-Thanks to generous donations, Roswell Park's End of Life and Bereavement program is able to provide compassionate support for patients who have received a terminal diagnosis, as well as their families.
-The initiative has been supported by donations since its founding in 2002, and since then, the program has reached out to 12,000 patients and their families.
-Beth Lenegan, PhD, Director of Pastoral Care, tells us about her first-hand experience with this program.
+Roswell Park's End of Life and Bereavement program provides compassionate support for patients who have received a terminal diagnosis, as well as their families.
+Generous donations have supported the initiative since its founding in 2002.
+Since then, the program has reached out to over 17,000 patients and their families.
+Beth Lenegan, PhD, Director of Spiritual Care, tells us about her first-hand experience with this program.

 A: When a patient receives a terminal prognosis of six months or less, our staff contacts the patient and explains what our program does, and that we would like to help during this difficult time.
-If they are interested in the service, a staff member keeps in touch with the patient and their family, and offers them support from Roswell Park and pastoral care.
-When the patient passes away, we give whatever support is needed —we may go to the wake or hold the funeral service, and we then stay in touch with the family for one year and offer our bereavement services to the family.
+If they are interested in the service, a staff member keeps in touch with the patient and their family and offers them support from Roswell Park and spiritual care.
+We visit patients while they are inpatients, and we continue to follow up with them after they are discharged.
+When the patient passes away, we give whatever support is needed.
+We may go to the wake or hold the funeral service, and we stay in touch with the family for one year and offer our bereavement services to the family.

-A: We hold a monthly grief support meeting for families, as well as four different patient remembrance services that offer a way for family members to celebrate their loved ones' lives — including services specifically for pediatric patients and employees.
-From care notes, to phone calls, to holiday cards, we stay connected with the families to offer support and help when we can.
-Donated funds have also helped us create our own grief resource book that is mailed out to all of the families that we are helping, and we send out a grief holiday book to that is sent to each family who has lost a loved one, because we know it is a difficult time of year for them.
+A: We hold monthly grief support meetings for families, and invite them to attend Rivers of Healing — a weekend grief retreat that's held every May in Chautauqua, NY.
+The weekend allows families to connect with others who are trying to cope and begin a new life after the death of a loved one.
+Roswell Park's End of Life and Bereavement program also sponsors four different patient remembrance services that offer a way for family members to celebrate their loved ones' lives — including services specifically for pediatric patients and employees.
+From care notes to phone calls to holiday cards, we stay connected with the families to offer support and help when we can.
+Donated funds have also helped us create our own grief resource book that is mailed out to all of the families that we are helping.
+We also have a grief holiday book that is sent to those who have lost a loved one, because we know it is a difficult time of year for them.

 A: Death touches us all, and we all have experienced other people reaching out to us when we have lost a loved one.
 If we think about our own experiences — when we have been supported during a difficult time — we can understand how important this program is for our patients and their families.